-As discussed on page 5 of QuotedData's initiation note, the initial costs of bringing DRIP to market saw it open with an NAV of 97.7p (a 2.3% reduction over its issue price).
-The portfolio was built up over time and, during this period, DRIP earned some interest on its uninvested cash, but this was much lower than the returns available from its property investments (the portfolio is currently yielding 8.7%).
-One-off transactional costs associated with purchasing the portfolio of properties (mostly stamp duty) were 6.8p per share (6.8% of the issue price) and, while such costs are likely to remain a feature, as DRIP grows in size, it will not apply over the entire portfolio as it did in this first year and so its impact should be less marked.
+We reiterate our view that, after almost two years of trading history, DRIP's first year of trading is not representative of the sort of NAV development that DRIP should experience in the future, and so care should be exercised when analysing DRIP's performance since launch.
+As discussed on page 5 of our initiation note, the initial costs of bringing DRIP to market saw it open with an NAV of 97.7p (a 2.3% reduction over its issue price) and the issue proceeds took time to invest.
+During this period, DRIP earned interest on its uninvested cash, but this is lower than the returns we would expect it to earn on its property investments (the portfolio is currently yielding 8.7%).
+There were also the one-off transactional costs associated with purchasing the portfolio of properties (mostly stamp duty), which cost 6.8p per share (6.8% of the issue price) and, while this is likely to remain a feature, as DRIP grows in size, it will not apply over the entire portfolio as it did in this first year and so its impact should be less marked.